freerware/work/README.md

 ### 2.x.x

 - NO LONGER SUPPORTED.
+CODE REMOVED.

 ### 1.x.x

 - NO LONGER SUPPORTED.
+CODE REMOVED.

 > Versions `1.x.x` and `2.x.x` are no longer supported.
 Please upgrade to `3.x.x+` to receive the latest and greatest features, such as